Does Gemini Report to the IRS?

 Does Gemini provide tax documents?

-We’ve answered the question “Does gemini exchange report to IRS?”
+We’ve answered, “Does Gemini exchange report to IRS?”
 So, what about tax documents?
-Gemini does provide certain tax documents, but only for specific types of income.
+Gemini does provide certain tax documents.
 For users who earn over $600 through Gemini Earn or promotional bonuses, Gemini issues a 1099-MISC form.
-However, Gemini does not currently issue a 1099-B, which means users won’t receive a detailed summary of their capital gains and losses from trades.
+Now generally Gemini will be required to file the 1099-DA, from tax year 2025.

 Why doesn’t Gemini send me all of my tax records?